-#6 Updated by Dan Brown about 1 year ago
+#6 Updated by Dan Brown over 1 year ago

 I haven't forgotten about this, but the increase in inactive takes place over the space of weeks.
 I recently upgraded my server to 11.0-U2, and will update this further once I've had a change to see what happens.
 Right now, the system is reported 119.4G wired, 4.0G inactive, and an ARC size of 107.8G.

-#8 Updated by Alexander Motin about 1 year ago
+#8 Updated by Alexander Motin over 1 year ago

 - Status changed from 46 to Ready For Release

 - Priority changed from No priority to Important

 Still my best guess is KVA fragmentation.
 FreeNAS 11.1 should get recent ZFS improvement storing ARC content in 4KB chunks, that should radically reduce the fragmentation problem.
 Dan, if you have any more important input, please let us know, otherwise lets hope 11.1 will help.